perfana/perfana-gatling-workshop/docs/exercise-4.md

 }

 ```
-* Finally we need to tell Gatling to replace the placeholders with the session variable values, by changing RawFileBody to ElFileBody :
+* Finally we need to tell Gatling to replace the placeholders with the session variable values, by changing RawFileBody to ElFileBody:

 ```scala
     .exec(http("SignUp - Submit")